 To listen to this blog post “How to Survive Financially As a Single Mom With Quick Results” over reading it then click the play button below.

 I am going to give you some PRACTICAL tips on how to survive financially as a single mom.
-And know that I am the best person to tell you this because there was a time when I was a financially struggling single mom.
+So if you were wondering how do single moms survive financially I am the best person to tell you this because there was a time when I was a financially struggling single mom.

 I was broke as a joke even after I had my first college degree.
 That just goes to show that BROKE-NESS is no respecter of persons.
 Meaning that you can be a single mom and broke due to a divorce, because you have no job, because of debt, or because you are underemployed; there are 1000 reasons why you can be broke as a single mom and it could be your fault and it can NOT be your fault.